Email: camille.larsen@aureumcandc.com Phone: 303.726.8053

 How does EMDR work?

-While the precise mechanisms that enable EMDR to work continue to be researched, many researchers believe that bilateral stimulation – the alternating eye movements and/or tactile sensations – enable internal associations to arise that allow the person to process disturbing events and heal.
-Similar to the body recovering from physical trauma using appropriate treatment, the mind can heal from psychological trauma using EMDR therapy.
-When a person incurs a physical injury or illness, treatment assists their body to work toward healing the wound.
+While the precise mechanisms that enable EMDR to work continue to be researched, many researchers believe that bilateral stimulation – the alternating eye movements and/or tactile sensations – enable internal associations to arise that allow you to process disturbing events and heal.
+When you incur a physical injury or illness, treatment assists your body to work toward healing the wound.
 EMDR therapy demonstrates that a similar sequence of events occurs with mental processes.
-The brain’s information processing system naturally moves toward mental health.
-Using the protocols and procedures learned in EMDR training sessions, therapists help clients activate their natural healing processes.
+Your brain’s information processing system naturally moves toward mental health.
+Using the protocols and procedures learned in EMDR training sessions, I help you activate your natural healing processes.

 Can I still be treated with EMDR if I have a history of migraines or eye issues?

-While some studies suggest eye movements may be more effective than the pulsers alone, many clients prefer to use only the pulsers and are equally able to successfully process disturbing events.
+While some studies suggest eye movements may be more effective than the pulsers alone, many clients prefer to use only a tactile option and are equally able to successfully process disturbing events.

 What does it mean if a therapist is EMDR Certified?

 After EMDR has been identified as the appropriate treatment method for the presenting concern(s), and preparation including history-taking, assessment for readiness, and resource development has occurred, an EMDR session begins with identifying a belief you have about yourself in the context of the disturbing event or circumstance, and identifying a belief you would prefer to hold.
-While focusing on the disturbing event or image, you will experience a series of bilateral stimulation (BLS) – this can be watching lights on a light bar moving back and forth and/or holding a pulser in each hand and feeling alternating vibrations in your hands.
-Headphones with alternating tones may also be used.
+While focusing on the disturbing event or image, you will experience a series of bilateral stimulation (BLS) – this can be watching lights on a light bar or screen moving back and forth and/or holding a pulser in each hand and feeling alternating vibrations in your hands.
+In online therapy, you may lightly tap near your collarbones using a method called, "Butterfly Hug."
 Between BLS, you will be asked what you notice, and sometimes what physical sensations are felt, if any.
 Progress is measured by monitoring the level of the event's/memory's disturbance, typically using a 0-10 scale.
 At the end of a session, many clients report that while they continue to recall the event, it no longer feels disturbing to them.

-More information about EMDR can be found in the video below and at the EMDR International Association website:
+More information about EMDR can be found in the videos below and at the EMDRIA website: